blog2pod/.github/profile/README.md

 ## Requirements
 - Discord Server that you manage (So you can add a bot)
 - Discord Bot (For passing URLs to blog2pod and receiving notifications)
+- Docker (to run the blog2pod backend)
-- API Key for OpenAI, Azure OpenAI, or ElevenLabs
+- API Key for OpenAI, Azure OpenAI, or ElevenLabs (So articles can be converted to audio)

 ## Installation